commitdev/docs/docs/eps/ep-first-2-weeks.md

 ---
-title: Your First 2 Weeks at Commit
+title: Your First Week at Commit
-sidebar_label: Your First 2 Weeks
+sidebar_label: Your First Week at commit
 sidebar_position: 4
 ---

-Your first 2 weeks at Commit will fly by, believe us!
-The main emphasis in your first 2 weeks is matching you with Startup Partners (SPs), helping you with any interview nerves, and getting you working on your [Hackathon Onboarding Project (HOP)](/eps/ep-hop).
+Your first week at Commit will fly by, believe us!
+The main emphasis in your first week is matching you with Startup Partners (SPs), helping you with any interview nerves, and getting you working on your [Hackathon Onboarding Project (HOP)](/eps/ep-hop).

 ![EP First 2 Weeks](./epfirst2weeks-image.png)